 If you want to know more about asthma and physical activity, there is more information on the Asthma Foundation Victoria website.

 Teenagers can successfully and responsibly manage their own asthma through five simple steps that include:

-- A spacer is important to use with a puffer as it makes sure that the medication is reaching your airways where you want it to go you and that you are not swallowing the medication (it doesn’t have to be the ‘football’ spacer, there are many smaller types out there for you to use that fit easily into a pencil case or bag).
+- Use a spacer with your puffer, to greatly increase the amount of medication reaching your airways (it doesn’t have to be the ‘football’ spacer, there are many smaller types of spacers that fit easily into a pencil case or bag).

 - Make sure you always have your reliever puffer and spacer with you or nearby (this is what you will use when you have asthma symptoms).

 - Make sure that you understand what is on your asthma action plan and that you know what to do when you have asthma symptoms and in an asthma emergency.

 - Remember to take your medication, particularly your prescribed preventer medication, as it can take time to begin to work in your body (up to several weeks).
 It will help improve your asthma so that you can begin to reduce the amount of reliever medication used.